terence818/terence818/README.md

 💬 Let's Connect
 I believe that connecting with others is a key aspect of personal and professional growth.
 I'm always open to making new friends and discussing exciting projects or ideas.

-📫 You can reach me via email at [Your Email Address].
+📫 You can reach me via email at terencetee818@gmail.com.
-💼 Let's connect on LinkedIn: [Your LinkedIn Profile URL].
+💼 Let's connect on LinkedIn: [[Your LinkedIn Profile URL]](https://www.linkedin.com/in/terence-tee-86a75b24a/).
-🐦 Follow me on Twitter: [@YourTwitterHandle]
+🐦 Follow me on Instagram: https://www.instagram.com/yiexuan.tee/
 🤝 Collaboration
 I'm a strong advocate of teamwork and collaboration.
 If you have a project idea or need a partner for a coding challenge, feel free to reach out to me.
 I'm always up for collaborating and bringing great ideas to life.